-Unlock in-depth insights on short-term rental performance and investment returns in Mariposa.
 Want to see how Mariposa compares to other top cities in California?
 Explore all city regulations in California. →

 Yes, short-term rentals are explicitly allowed in Mariposa County, California.
 However, they are subject to comprehensive regulation and require proper permitting through multiple county departments.
 Property owners must navigate specific health, safety, and planning requirements to legally operate vacation rentals or bed and breakfasts in this market.

-Septic System Requirements:
+Septic System Documentation:

 Water Quality Documentation: